haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/trouble/php/tshoot_opcache.md

   - Setup
 ---

-In Magento 2.1 or later, when creating a new product in the Magento Admin, the following error might display:
+In Magento 2.1或更新, when creating a new product in the Magento Admin, the following error might display:

 	Warning: Illegal string offset 'is_in_stock' in [...]/vendor/ magento/module-catalog-inventory/Ui/DataProvider/Product/Form/